PriyanshuPaul79/RadioAtlas/README.md

 ## Contributing

 Feel free to submit issues or contribute to the project by creating a pull request.
+Here are some ways you can contribute:

+1. Add support for more countries
+2. Improve the UI/UX design
+3. Add new features or enhance existing ones
+4. Fix bugs or optimize performance
+5. Update documentation

 ## License